Looking for a little quiet?Want to ground your activism and justice work? Join us in contemplative prayer.

 Our pandemic advisory committee continues to monitor the state of the virus.
 Until the numbers go down significantly in Missouri, we have postponed planning to worship together again in our building.
 In the meantime you are invited to worship with us online each Sunday at 10:30am.
 Our homepage puts out a high quality stream from a service called Vimeo.
 If you don’t have the strongest internet signal the video may skip.
 If you’re having issues, try streaming from our YouTube or Facebook pages.
 (On facebook a number of our parishioners comment live, and it’s fun to say “hi” to one another and pass the peace virtually).

-On the Second Sunday of each month, in addition to our morning livestream, we have a drive-in Eucharist service at 5pm at Jackson Park elementary.
+On the some Sundays and Feast days, in addition to our morning livestream, we have an outdoor Eucharist service at 4pm at Jackson Park elementary’s parking lot.
 Registration is required, and there are limited spaces.Click here for more and to register.

 We invite you to walk the stations of the cross with us…